 While security level 1 describes a system that is protected against casual or coincidental violation, level 4 assumes that the system implements mechanisms to counter adversaries that have sophisticated means, extended resources and an IACS-specific skillset.
 The required security level is subject to individual risk and threat analysis.
-In general, it can be assumed that level 2 attacks will always have to be considered for any industrial automation system.
+In general, it can be asfor any industrial automation system.
 Since adversaries with IACS-specific knowledge may implement dedicated attacks, it is also advisable to contemplate level-3 defense mechanisms based on the risk assessment.